Skip to main content

 What can you get for the #1 dad in your life?
 Get him to open up about his health.
 Men tend to be more reluctant to talk about their health than women.
 Surveys show that more than half of all men don’t keep up with regular health screenings.
 Father’s Day could be an opportune time to show you care with a heartfelt chat and reminder that many diseases which disproportionately impact men — like heart disease and cancer — are preventable through routine check-ups and healthy lifestyle choices.

 Start at the beginning.
 If dad doesn’t have a healthcare provider, help him find one.
-Call 888-700-6543 or visit our Find a Doctor feature for information on physician specialties, office hours, locations and accepted insurance plans.
+Call 888-700-6543 or visit our Find a Clinician feature for information on physician specialties, office hours, locations and accepted insurance plans.

 Prostate cancer is the second-leading cause of cancer death in American men.

-In its early stages, prostate cancer has few or no symptoms – which is why regular screening exams are important, according to Michael Leapman, MD, a urologist at Yale New Haven Hospital and an assistant professor of urology at Yale School of Medicine.
+In its early stages, prostate cancer has few or no symptoms – which is why regular screening exams are important, according to Michael Leapman, MD, a urologist at Yale New Haven Hospital and an associate professor of urology at Yale School of Medicine.

 While all men are at risk for prostate cancer, the most common risk factor is age.
 Some men, however, are at additional increased risk.